At a Glance

 From your first day with us you will be part of a policing family making a real difference.
 It is our mission to identify and protect vulnerable people, prevent and respond to harm and keep people safe.

-You will co-ordinate and manage the Cority diaries of the clinical team to manage resources and provide timely appointments and responses within the SLAs, and maintain health records of client groups using the electronic record keeping system.
-You will liaise with external providers such as physiotherapy and psychological services, GPs and other specialists to ensure reports are received on time and that the service provision runs efficiently.
-You will maintain medical confidentiality and work with due diligence by following the OH process.
-You will be responsible, with the Admin Team Leader’s support, for the management of the psychological vulnerable role screening programme.
-You may also undertake other duties appropriate to the grade and character of work, including day-to-day administration tasks of a similar or lesser graded post.
+Co-coordinating and managing the Cority diaries of the clinical team to best manage resources available and provide timely appointments and responses within the SLAβs and maintaining the health records of the client groups using the electronic record keeping system and liaising with external providers such as physiotherapy and psychological services, GPs and other specialists ensuring that reports are received on time and that the service provision runs efficiently.

 Skills & Experience

-• Excellent customer service skills and experience, with appropriate communication skills to deal with queries.
+- Excellent customer service skills and experience, with appropriate communication skills in order to deal effectively as appropriate with queries.

-• Confidence in dealing with service users and handling potentially difficult calls.
+- Confidence in dealing with service users and dealing with potentially difficult calls.

-• Flexibility and adaptability to changes in process as the service develops.
+- Flexibility and adaptability to deal with changes in process as the service continues to develop.

-• Ability to work calmly and adapt to changing demands of the service.
+- Ability to work calmly and adapt to the changing demands of the service.

-• Team player with administration skills and experience, willing to take on new tasks and develop problem-solving skills.
+- Team player who has administration skills and experience and willingness to take on new tasks and develop problem solving skills.

-• Good knowledge of Microsoft Office, especially Excel and specialist data systems.
+- Good knowledge of Microsoft Office, especially using Excel and specialist data systems.

-• Ability to remain calm and empathetic.
-Previous experience in an Occupational Health, medical or administrative setting.
+- To be able to remain calm and empathetic.
+Previous experience of working in an Occupational Health, medical setting or administrative setting.

 Why Work With Us?

-Policing is an exciting and sometimes stressful 24/7 business and we all have commitments outside work.
-We’re invested in supporting people to balance their life with work and we encourage flexible working.
-We are open to conversations about job shares and part-time working.
+Policing is an exciting 24/7 business and we all have commitments outside work.
+Weβre invested in supporting people to balance their life with work and we encourage flexible working.
+We are open to conversations about job shares and part time working.
 We encourage agile working, giving you the opportunity to manage your own diary and work wherever you give the best service to the public.
-This may include agile working between office and home.
+This may include flexi-time and home working.

-We take pride in looking after our people and offer a variety of benefits including:
+We take pride in looking after our people and offer a variety of benefits;

 Please use the following links for more information on the benefits of working with Surrey Police or Sussex Police